JephrenNaicker/VueJS/Project/event-booking/README.md

 # event-booking

-This template should help get you started developing with Vue 3 in Vite.
+This is a Vue 3 in Vite Project.
+As this uses a local server to fetch API.
+Then store it in a local db json file.
+This also uses tailwind  css

 ## Recommended IDE Setup